 - 1 year limited Warranty

-California Air Tools 10020C is a commercial-grade budget air compressor profiled with a 2 HP motor, oil-free maintenance-free pump, two universal couplers, and with 10-gallon vertical air tank that allows users to operate two pneumatic tools simultaneously.
-It is designed for workshops, framing and trim carpenters, remodelers, and deck builders.
+California Air Tools 10020C emerges as a commercial-grade budget air compressor, equipped with features that elevate its functionality.
+With a robust 2 HP motor, an oil-free maintenance-free pump, and two universal couplers, this compressor is a standout choice for workshops, framing, trim carpentry, remodeling, and deck building.

 Craftsman HARD CMXECXA0201041- Top Rated Air Compressor